Chart Color Schemes

 Earlville - Bayview Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Dwelling structure in Earlville - Bayview Heights, as evaluated at the latest Census, comprised 78.6% houses and 21.3% other dwellings.
 In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership level in Earlville - Bayview Heights was 36.4%, with mortgaged dwellings at 36.3% and rented dwellings at 27.4%.
-The median monthly mortgage repayment was $1,522, higher than Non-Metro Qld's average of $1,517.
-Median weekly rent in the area was $340, compared to Non-Metro Qld's $315.
-Nationally, Earlville - Bayview Heights' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Home ownership level in Earlville - Bayview Heights was 36.4%, with the rest mortgaged at 36.3% or rented at 27.4%.
+The median monthly mortgage repayment in the area was $1,522, higher than Non-Metro Qld's average of $1,517.
+The median weekly rent figure was recorded at $340, compared to Non-Metro Qld's $315.
+Nationally, Earlville - Bayview Heights's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing